 A slow growing tree, Alder incana 'Aurea will reach 7 x 5 metres in 20 years and forms a slightly pyramidal shape.
 As with all Alder trees, it plays host to a nitrogen fixing bacterium beneath the soil which improves the fertility of the soil and plays a good part in ecological succession.

 AKA Yellow leaved alder tree, Grey alder 'Aurea', Alnus incana Aurea

-If you’re planting in dry weather, water well and regularly for the first few months.
-The same goes for spring and summer planting.
-Make sure to keep an eye on your young tree and increase watering if there are extended periods of hot or dry weather.
+If you’re planting in spring, summer or dry weather, water well and regularly for the first few months.
+Make sure to keep an eye on young Golden Alder trees and increase watering if there are extended periods of hot or dry weather.
 If you’re planting in autumn, you may only need to water your tree a little.
-We also stock a range of irrigation kits, suitable for a variety of planting schemes.
+We stock a range of irrigation kits, suitable for a variety of planting schemes.

 Gift trees and those required by a specific date can be accommodated with pleasure, although we accept no legal responsibility for late deliveries.

 To collect trees, please book an appointment.
 Delivery charges will be refunded.

 The product table at the bottom of the page gives the forms and sizes available for this variety.
 Please note, photos are a guideline as all plants are unique. *Pot sizes may vary.
 Below are definitions of terms:

 Supplied Size: Height measured from the top of the pot.